Policy Paper Guidelines

 - Comparative or case studies normally fit better as research papers than policy papers.
 For example, a comparative study of conflict resolution in South Africa and Northern Ireland, although certainly providing an analysis with contemporary relevance, would work far better as a research than a policy paper.

 - An analysis of how something works should be a research paper.
 For example, a study of the political economy of the Ivory Coast would not work as a policy paper.
 Similarly, an analysis of development efforts in Guatemala would not in itself be a policy paper, although one could make a policy paper on a similar topic by analyzing U.S. development policy toward Guatemala.

 Format for the Policy Paper

-Below are the guidelines to follow while writing a policy paper.
+Below are the guidelines for writing a policy paper.
 Some variation may occur depending on the topic of the paper and the research methods being used.
-Students should make sure to read the page on General Guidelines for the MA Paper, particularly the section on formatting.
-The length of the policy paper should be 30 to 35 pages.
-Students should see the General Guidelines page for more information on page limits.
+Policy papers should be approximately 30 to 35 pages in length.
+Follow all of the guidelines on formatting given on the General Guidelines page.

 At the beginning of the paper in telegraphic style, explain who the target audience is (i.e., the decision-maker for your policy proposal) and the main points that the decision-maker should know.
 It may be best to write this section last because it will serve as a summary of the entire paper.